ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 <img width="1100px" src="./images/stroker-lite-guide-ayvascript.png"><br/>

-The body of an AyvaScript can be entered in the code editor on the left side, and previewed using the Play button on the top left.
+The body of an AyvaScript can be entered in the code editor on the left side, and previewed using the <b>Play</b> button on the top left.
 Anything that can be done in a <a href="./tutorial-behavior-api-generator-behavior.html" target="_blank">GeneratorBehavior</a> can be done in an AyvaScript.

-Here is an example AyvaScript that does a basic up / down stroke on the main axis using a move builder:
+Here is an example AyvaScript that does a basic up / down stroke on the main axis using a <a href="/tutorial-motion-api-syntactic-sugar.html" target="_blank">move builder</a>:

 ```javascript
 const { stroke } = ayva.$;